PeterBengtson/AWS-Core-SSO-Configuration/README.md

 ## Operation

-Clone or branch this repository.
+Clone or fork this repository.
 Copy the `conf/acme-inc` directory to `conf/your-company-name` and tailor its files to your needs.
 Let's say you create a directory named `looney-tunes`.
 You can then deploy it by running one or all of the following, the first time probably in the order given: